vijayanathan23/WSoC-TestRepo2/README.md

 Once done, you are all set to get started.

-**NOTE :** Make sure you fill the "About Me.md" file before sending a pull request.

 ## Things to remember

 - All the questions and programs are present in the directory called "core" within the repository.